Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: Energy function

-This energy function $\bar{J}_S$ can be simplified as $\dot{J}_S$ that counts the number of unmatched checks
+This energy function $\bar{J}_\text{S}$ can be simplified as $\dot{J}_\text{S}$ that counts the number of unmatched checks

 where $\hat z_m =\langle \hat E, S_m \rangle$.
-This energy function is used by a simplified BP called bit-flipping BP \cite{Gal63,SS96,Mac99,FMI99,RV20}, which decides the update direction (which bit to flip) by minimizing the number of unmatched syndrome bits between $z$ and $\hat z$.
+This energy function is used by a simplified BP called as \emph{bit-flipping BP} \cite{Gal63,SS96,Mac99,FMI99,RV20}, which decides the update direction (which bit to flip) by minimizing the number of unmatched syndrome bits between $z$ and $\hat z$.
 Bit-flipping BP has very low complexity and is useful for analyzing the convergence, since it only tracks the hard-decision information of the variable nodes.
 (Bit-flipping BP can also be used in practice, e.g., it was used in decoding expander codes \cite{SS96}.)

-To see the difference of the energy functions discussed above, we provide an example in Fig.~\ref{fig:Ex1_f}.
+To see the difference of the energy functions discussed above, we provide examples in Fig.~\ref{fig:Ex1_f}.

 For decoding the error pattern in Fig.~\ref{fig:surf_d7}\,(a), we plot the change of the energy function for the six configurations in Table~\ref{tbl:d7_degen1}.
-First, we consider the approximated $\tilde{J}_S$ in \eqref{eq:tilde_f} with $B=6$, with the result plotted in Fig.~\ref{fig:Ex1_f}\,(a).
+First, we consider the approximation $\tilde{J}_\text{S}$ in \eq{eq:tilde_f} with $B=6$, and the results are plotted in Fig.~\ref{fig:Ex1_f}\,(a).
 Conventional BP$_4$ (no matter parallel or serial) has achieved low energy, though the decoding is not successful.
-If changed to a larger step-size by using normalized BP$_4$ with $\alpha_c = 0.65$, the decoding then jumps randomly and diverges, resulting in high energy.
+If a larger step-size is used in normalized BP$_4$ (with $\alpha_c = 0.65$), the decoding then jumps randomly and diverges, resulting in high energy.
 When using MBP$_4$ with $\alpha = 0.65$, the decoding converges to lowest energy.
 In this example, serial MBP$_4$ successfully converges to a degenerate error at iteration 10.

+Using \eq{eq:f_taylor_1} or \eq{eq:bar_f} results in a figure similar to Fig.~\ref{fig:Ex1_f_B}.
+Thus we consider the energy function $\dot{J}_\text{S}$ in \eq{eq:dot_f}, and the results are plotted in Fig.~\ref{fig:Ex1_f}\,(b).
+Obviously, only serial MBP$_4$ finally converges without getting trapped in local minima.